usegalaxy-eu/website/_posts/2021-11-25-ghelp-stats.md

 *Figure 3.
 Total number of visits from 2019 to 2021.*

 Regarding the number of posts, the average number of new publications per month since 2019 is above 200, peaking in May 2019, when 370 new entries were published (fig. 4).
-In the year 2021, from January 1th to November 23th, 2895 new entries have been published.
+In the year 2021, from January 1th to November 23th, 2.895 new entries have been published.

 ![Posts boxplot](/assets/media/ghelp_stats/posts_box.png)

 *Figure 4.
 Description of the number of posts from 2019 to 2021.*

 To conclude this post, we would like to encourage all members of the Galaxy Community to participate in [GHelp](https://help.galaxyproject.org/).
-It is unquestionable that Science is a collective enterprise; the complexity of nature makes it unmanageable for a single man or generation, since the diversity of knowledge transcends any defined limit.
+It is unquestionable that Science is a collective enterprise; the complexity of Nature makes it unmanageable for a single man or generation, since the diversity of Knowledge transcends any defined limit.

 > The mutual-aid tendency in man has so remote an origin, and is so deeply interwoven with all the past evolution of the human race, that is has been maintained by mankind up to the present time, notwithstanding all vicissitudes of history. ― Peter Kropotkin